sammygb26/Obsidian/Learning/CS/Questions/SSL TLS Questions.md

 ---
 What are the goal of TLS and SSL?  #flashcard #CS #SSL-TLS
 	These hope to provide end-to-end confidentiality, end-to-end integrity.
-They require server authentication and have optional client authentication.
+They require **server authentication** and have **optional client authentication**.
+We also want modular deployment working as part of the internet protocol stack above transport but bellow application.

 ---
 What is a public key certificate?  #flashcard #CS #SSL-TLS